paro-paro/eslint-config/README.md

 * The [`eslint-config-flat-gitignore`](https://github.com/antfu/eslint-config-flat-gitignore) package is also supported through the `gitignore` option.

-* Use the `stylisticOptions` object to customize identation and quotes style.
+* Use the `stylisticOptions` object to customize quotes style, semi and indentation.

 * To enable type aware linting use the `tsOptions` object.
 The preset does not include any of these rules by default.
 Check [docs](https://typescript-eslint.io/linting/typed-linting/) for details and caveats.